 Xbox One Elite Controller Series 2

-One of the world’s most expensive controllers has proven popular enough to warrant a V2.
-Revealed at E3 2019 and released just in time for Black Friday, this new version builds on the original in almost every way.
-But we all know the biggest improvement is the shift to a USB-C port for charging its 40-hour battery.
-It can even double up as a wired controller if you’re particularly sensitive to wireless lag.
+One of the world’s most expensive controllers has proven popular enough to warrant a second version.
+Revealed at E3 2019, this new version builds on the original in almost every way — but we all know the biggest improvement is the shift to a USB-C port for charging its 40-hour battery.
+It can even double as a wired controller if you’re particularly sensitive to wireless lag.

-The Elite Wireless Controller Series 2 comes with interchangeable thumbsticks, D-pads, and paddles, and the ability to adjust the tension of its analog inputs for things like faster trigger speeds and weightier movement and aiming.
-They even redesigned the rubberized grip — a common point of concern on the original version.
+The Elite Wireless Controller Series 2 comes with interchangeable thumbsticks, D-pads, and paddles, plus the ability to adjust the tension of its analog inputs for things like faster trigger speeds and weightier movement and aiming.
+They even redesigned the rubberized grip, a common point of concern on the original version.
 If you’ve ever wanted to toss your original controller in the trash and spend an extra $100 for some extra buttons, the Xbox One Elite Controller Series 2 is for you.

 Razer Wolverine Ultimate